What are the essential and critical details you need to know before you pick the best Condo Insurance for you?

 - Identify if there are injuries that happened in the Shared Areas

-Condo Association Insurance, unfortunately, do not cover alteration and or addition like fixtures, appliance, and any other improvement which are inside your personal resident premises.
-Given that these are personal belongings, you have to get your own policies that include your personal liabilities.
+Unfortunately, Condo Association Insurance does not cover alteration and or addition like fixtures, appliances, and any other improvements inside your private resident premises.
+Given that these are personal belongings, you must get policies that include your personal liabilities.